ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 * [GET /sync/{preRegistrationId}](#get-syncpreregistrationid)

 ### POST /sync
-This request is used by registration client to retrieve all the pre-registration Ids by date range.
+This request is used by registration client to retrieve all the pre-registration Ids by the date range of appointment done.

 #### Resource URL
 <div>https://mosip.io/preregistration/v1/sync</div>